TrueLabCreations/http-reverse-proxy/README.md

 The logging component will function in non-clustered and clustered environments without any options.

 The [options](#logging-server-options) for the Logger are only required if you wish to view the log remotely via a web page or custom application.
+Or if you what to change the default logging level.

 # Clustering